 Moreover, violent crime statistics in the US show that the number of rape cases has fluctuated in the last few decades.
-Law agencies reported 109,060 cases in 1992—the greatest number in recent times.
+Law agencies reported 109,060 cases in 1992.
 From there, the number nosedived till 1999, when it reached 89,411 instances.

 7. In 2019, California recorded 1,690 murder cases.

 California has the largest population in the United States.
 Therefore, it makes sense that it also has the greatest number of violent crimes happening within its borders.

 Looking at the data on US murders per year, we can see that California had the most murders in 2019.
 Next on the list was Texas with 1,409, and the third was Florida with 1,122 murders.

 These three states also happen to be the ones with the most people.
 On the other end of the spectrum, Vermont and Wyoming, two of the least populated states in the US, had 11 and 13 cases, respectively.

 Highlights of the Violent Crime Rates in the US